wharton/drf-excel/README.md

 # Configuring Styles

 Styles can be added to your worksheet header, column header row, and body rows, from view attributes `header`, `column_header`, `body`.
-Any arguments from [the openpyxl library](https://openpyxl.readthedocs.io/en/stable/styles.html) can be used for font, alignment, fill and border_side (border will always be all side of cell).
+Any arguments from [the OpenPyXL package](https://openpyxl.readthedocs.io/en/stable/styles.html) can be used for font, alignment, fill and border_side (border will always be all side of cell).

 ```python
 class MyExampleViewSet(XLSXFileMixin, ReadOnlyModelViewSet):